How Much Does A Metal Roof Cost Vs. Shingles?

 Selecting a Metal Roofing Contractor

+To guarantee the longevity of your metal roof, the installation should be carried out by a professional with technical know-how and experience.
 To pick the best metal roofer, use the following criteria when looking at the professionals here on HomeGuide before you make your final selection.
 Create a list of contractors who have as many of these as possible:

 - Are A/A+ rated with the better business bureau